laurent-martin/aspera-api-examples/README.md

 $ make .tested/faspex5
 ```

-Running examples requires the Aspera Transfer daemon `asperatransferd` to be downloaded and some tools to compile the proto file.
-See [Transfer SDK](#transfer-sdk).
+Running examples requires the Aspera Transfer daemon `transferd` to be downloaded and some tools to compile the proto file.
+See [Transfer Daemon SDK](#transfer-daemon).

 For details, refer to the recipe in the `Makefile` of each language.